kellysutton/fancycat/README.md

 Fancycat.rb
 ===========

-_Fancycat is fancy like Octocat.
-It concatenates JavaScript files in large web applications._
+_Fancycat concatenates JavaScript files in large web applications.
+It parties with Octocat_

 fancycat.rb is a script that reads our a list of template files